superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 **3.** The drone SHALL remain under 400 ft above ground level
 **4.** The drone SHALL not exceed 100 mph
 **5.** The drone SHALL be equipped with anti-collision lighting
-**6.** The drone shall measure heart and respiratory rates by detecting vibrational frequencies of the heart and lungs in hertz, using Doppler sensing technology.
+**6.** The drone SHALL measure heart and respiratory rates by detecting vibrational frequencies of the heart and lungs in hertz, using Doppler sensing technology.